duckdb/duckdb-web/docs/extensions/httpfs.md

 ## Running Queries over HTTP(S)

 With the `httpfs` extension, it is possible to directly query files over the HTTP(S) protocol.
-This currently works for CSV, JSON, and Parquet files, and provides read-only access.
+This works for all files supported by DuckDB or its various extensions, and provides read-only access.

 ```sql
 SELECT * FROM 'https://domain.tld/file.extension';